terra-money/docs/docs/develop/guides/migrating-to-terra2.md

 2. No stablecoin tax queries to the treasury module.

-Terra 2.0 has removed the tresury module.
-Any queries to the tresury module to query the TaxRate or TaxCap will now fail.
-Without the native stablecoins this logic isn't nessesary, so it can be removed.
+Terra 2.0 has removed the treasury module.
+Any queries to the treasury module to query the TaxRate or TaxCap will now fail.
+Without the native stablecoins this logic isn't necessary, so it can be removed.

 3. No market module.